ebottabi/apymongo/README.md

 			self.write(json.dumps(response,default=json_util.default))
 			self.finish()

-For more see the **examples** section of the docs.
+For more information, see the **examples** section of the docs.
 To use a given example:

-0. Make sure you have installed mongo and apymongo (and tornado), and that a MongoDB instance is running on localhost:27017 (the default).
+1. Make sure you have installed mongo and apymongo (and tornado), and that a MongoDB instance is running on localhost:27017 (the default).

-1. cd /path/to/apymongo/doc/examples
+2. cd /path/to/apymongo/doc/examples

-2. python [desired_example_file.py]
+3. python [desired_example_file.py]

-3. Open a web broweser and point it to localhost:8000
+4. Open a web broweser and point it to localhost:8000